Posted by Madeline Hoskin & Cinnamon Nippard at March 7 2019, 12:58pm

-Our Story of the Week this week is So She Did by Simi Genziuk - a book which tells the amazing (true!) story of May Wirth, a girl who grew up to become one of the most famous and daring trick horseriders in the world in an age where girls were discouraged from taking risks.
+Our recent Story of the Week was So She Did by Simi Genziuk - a book which tells the amazing (true!) story of May Wirth, a girl who grew up to become one of the most famous and daring trick horseriders in the world, in an age where girls were discouraged from taking risks.

 The book got us thinking about all the amazing children's books out there that encourage young girls to realise that their dreams can become as real as they make them.
 Age, size, gender, nationality - none of this needs to hold you back if you are strong and receive the right support and encouragement.

 We’ve rounded up seven stories with powerful female protagonists that every young girl (and boy!) should read.
 After all, teaching all kids about respect, resilience and gender equality will go a long way in shaping a future we can all be proud of.